Registration Dossier

 - Additional information:

-Study 1.
-A study was conducted to determine the skin sensitisation potential of the test substance according to OECD Guideline 406 and US EPA OPPTS 870.2600 (Buehler test), in compliance with GLP.
+Study 2: A Buehler test was conducted to determine the skin sensitisation potential of the test substance, C12-16 ADBAC (80.9% active in water/alcohol) according to OECD Guideline 406 and US EPA OPPTS 870.2600, in compliance with GLP.
 The study was conducted in two phases, with induction and challenge exposures.
 To determine the highest non-irritating concentration (HNIC) for the challenge phase, a preliminary irritation study was performed with 8 guinea pigs.
 The concentrations used were 100, 75, 50, 25, 1.25, 1.0, 0.75, 0.25 and 0.10%. w/w in distilled water.
 After treatment, the application sites were evaluated and scored.
 During the induction phase of the main study, 0.4 mL of a 1% w/w mixture of the test substance in distilled water was applied to the left side of each animal, once per week for three weeks.
 Twenty-seven days after the first induction dose, 0.4 mL of a 0.25% w/w (HNIC) mixture of the test substance in distilled water was applied to a naïve site on the right side of each test animal for challenge exposure.
 Ten additional animals exposed with 0.25% w/w mixture of the test substance in distilled water served as naive control group in the challenge phase only.
 Approximately 24 and 48 h after each induction and challenge dose, the animals were scored for erythema.
 Very faint to faint erythema (0.5 to 1) was observed in all test animals during induction.
 None of the test animals exhibited a positive skin sensitisation response (score greater than 0.5) at 24 or 48 h after challenge.
 Under the test conditions, the test substance was determined to be non-sensitising when applied topically to albino Hartley guinea pigs (Durando, 2005).

-Study 3.
-A study was conducted to determine the skin sensitisation potential of the test substance according to the Magnusson and Kligman method (guinea pigs maximisation test).
+Study 3: A guinea pigs maximisation test (GPMT) was conducted to determine the skin sensitisation potential of the test substance, C12 -16 ADBAC (purity not specified) according to the Magnusson and Kligman method.
 Female albino guinea pigs received on Day 1 an intracutaneous injection of 0.1 mL of 0.1% test substance in isotonic saline with Freund's complete adjuvant (1:1) on the shaved part of the flank (approximately 6 x 4 cm).
-On Day 7, animas were applied an epicutaneous occlusive application for 48 h with 0.3 mL of 0.1% test substance in ethylene glycol monomethylether, water, Tween 80 (180/180/40) v/v.
+On Day 7, animals have applied an epicutaneous occlusive application for 48 h with 0.3 mL of 0.1% test substance in ethylene glycol monomethylether, water, Tween 80 (180/180/40) v/v.
 Finally, on Day 21, guinea pigs were challenged epicutaneously (open application) with 0.05 mL of test substance in water at the shaved ventral side of the animal.
 The response was monitored after 24 and 48 h next to a control group of 10 animals.
 Concentrations were previously ascertained by both intracutaneous and epicutaneous applications to determine irritation potential in three animals at 24 and 48 h, respectively.
-In all cases non-irritating concentrations were chosen.
+In all the cases non-irritating concentrations were chosen.
 At 24 h after challenge, 4/20 animals showed a positive response consisting of slight erythema.
 After 48 h, 2/20 animals showed a slight macular erythema.
 Under the conditions of this study, the test substance was negative for skin sensitization (Schallreuter, 1996).

-Study 4.
-A study was conducted to determine the skin sensitisation potential of the test substance in albino guinea pigs.
+Study 4: A study similar to a GPMT was conducted to determine the skin sensitisation potential of the test substance, C12-16 ADBAC (50% active in water) in albino guinea pigs.
 Five test animals were used for the study.
-The concentration of the test substance for the induction and challenge phases were an intradermal induction with 10 injections of 0.1% in water every alternate intradermal and a challenge with 1 injection of 0.1% in water two weeks after the 10th induction injection.
-Very slight erythema and oedema were noted 24 h after challenge, but these reactions after challenge were not substantially different from those after the induction injections.
+The concentration of the test substance for the induction and challenge phases were an intradermal induction with 10 injections of 0.1% in water every alternate day and a challenge with 1 injection of 0.1% in water two weeks after the 10th induction injection.
+Very slight erythema and oedema were noted 24 h after the challenge, but these reactions after the challenge were not substantially different from those after the induction injections.
 Under the study conditions and although the number of test animals was limited, the test substance was considered as a non-sensitising to guinea pig skin (Anonymous, 1969).

-Study 5.
-A study was performed to assess the skin sensitisation potential of the test substance in the albino guinea pig.
+Study 5: A study similar to the Buehler test was performed to assess the skin sensitisation potential of the test substance, C12-16 ADBAC (0.1% active in water) in the albino guinea pig.
 Ten male test animals were used for the study.
 The concentration of the test substance for the induction and challenge phases were first an epicutaneous induction of 8 applications of 0.1% in water every day and then an epicutaneous challenge of 1 application of 0.1% in water two weeks after the 8th induction application.
-No skin reactions were noted 24 h after the first induction application and 24 h after challenge.
+No skin reactions were noted 24 h after the first induction application and 24 h after the challenge.
 Under the study conditions and although the number of test animals was limited, the test substance was considered as a non-sensitising to guinea pig skin (Hixson, 1968).

 - Endpoint conclusion: